Solar power

 Wind turbines can also only operate where you get sufficient wind.
 It's not too hard to find a sunny spot around a home to install solar panels.
 However, you can't generate wind!
 Wind turbines are sensitive to wind speed.
 Speeds that are too low will result in no power being generated from the turbine.

-• Maintenance: small, residential wind turbines don't need regular maintenance since they don't have many moving parts.
+Small, residential wind turbines don't need regular maintenance since they don't have many moving parts.
 Solar panels, on the other hand, do require regular cleaning to keep them operating at their most efficient.
-Dirt, dust, leaves, bird droppings, and other debris must be removed from the panels.
+Snow, dirt, dust, leaves, bird droppings, and other debris must be removed from the panels.

-• How does it look?
-Some people simply have a preference for solar panels or wind turbines.
+Some people simply have a preference for the appearance of solar panels vs wind turbines.
 With solar panels, they're often installed on the roofs of homes.
 Some people don't mind the way they look -- may even love the way they look! -- while others find it unattractive.
 The same goes for wind turbines: some people would find the large turbine and the tower objectionable; others don't mind.
-It all comes down to personal preference.
+It all comes down to personal preference... and of course, trying to fit into your community.
+Some neighborhoods may not be amenable to the look of either solar panels or wind turbines since it doesn't match the aesthetic appeal of the rest of the community.